mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 It’s an accident, of course,
 and I feel terrible about it – most of us do.
-While intentional misgendering is violent verbal abuse, accidental misgendering is much more complex.
+Intentional misgendering is violent verbal abuse, but accidental misgendering is more complex.
 And more painful.

-Gendered instincts are taught from a young age – deeply ingrained, subconscious, and instantaneous.
+Gendering is instinct, learned at a young age – deeply ingrained, subconscious, and instantaneous.
 We use names and pronouns without thinking, and get them wrong without noticing our mistake.